Chapter VI: Institutional Policies

 The Office of Environmental Health and Safety (AshEHS@mssm.edu; 212-241-7233) is available to consult with faculty and staff on all safety-related questions, policies and procedures.
 Any safety issue, concern or question can be directed to this office.
 Inquiries can be treated confidentially.

 Updated June 2015

-In accordance with the requirements of the Education Law of the State of New York, the Trustees of Icahn School of Medicine of New York University has adopted rules for the maintenance of order in the School and have established a program for their enforcement.
+In accordance with the requirements of the Education Law of the State of New York, the Trustees of Icahn School of Medicine at Mount Sinai has adopted rules for the maintenance of order in the School and have established a program for their enforcement.
 Learn Campus Rules and Regulations.